 Our next destination was the city of Maglie.
-Since Maglie was only 30.5 km from Lecce, and we had at least two and a half hours before we could check into the hotel that we’d booked there, we decided to take back roads and to visit a few small towns on the way.
+Since Maglie was only 30.5 km from Lecce, and we had at least two and a half hours before we could check into the hotel that we had booked there, we decided to take back roads and to visit a few small towns on the way.
 So, we got into the car, and literally just took any road that seemed to be going in the right direction, not really caring where we ended up.
-We decided to stop in the town of Capranica di Lecce for a coffee and a quick look around.
-We passed an olive oil producers showroom, but they were giving a tour to a group of school children and were not open to the general public.
+We decided to stop in the town of Caprarica di Lecce, for a coffee and a quick look around.
+We passed an olive oil producers showroom, but they were giving a tour to a group of school children, and were not open to the general public.
 We drove by a site called Kalos, which turns out to be a sort of archaeological amusement park.
 It was closed, but we did manage to peek inside.We spent quite a decent amount of time driving along small roads, through olive groves.If we passed a town, we stopped and explored.
-We were always happy that we did, as each place had it’s own charm and beauty.We arrived in Maglie around noon.
-We had booked rooms at the Corte Dei Granai, a lovely B&B right in the center of the city.
+We were always happy that we did, as each place had its own charm and beauty.We arrived in Maglie around noon.
+We had booked rooms at the Corte dei Granai, a lovely B&B right in the center of the city.
 I loved everything about this place!
-Legend has it that the city of Maglie began as three separate areas — San Basilico, Sant’Egidio & San Vito, which joined together, like links in a chain, to form the first settlement.
+Legend has it that the city of Maglie began as three separate areas — San Basilico, Sant’Egidio, and San Vito, which joined together, like links in a chain, to form the first settlement.
 The main square of the city is Piazza Aldo Moro.
 It seems as if everyone passes through here, at one point or another, in the course of the day.
-Maglie’s Town Hall, or Palazzo del Municipo is on this square.
-I was enchanted by it’s clock.Also in the same Piazza is the Monument to Francesca Capece, by the sculptor Antonio Bortone.
-As well as belonging to one of Maglie’s ruling families, Francesca was a benefactress of the city, testimony of which is the High School in the Piazza which bears her name.The Colonna della Madonna della Grazie is one of the symbols of the city of Maglie.
-It stands 15 meters high and was erected between 1684 and 1687.
-The statue of the Madonna at the top is not as old, however, as the original one was stuck by lightning and badly damaged.
-The statue that now stands atop the column was made in 1926 by a sculptor from Maglie, Luigi De Pascalis.On the base of the column are four statues which portray the patron saints of Maglie: San Leonardo, San Nicola, Sant’ Oronozo and Sant’Antonio of Padova.
+Maglie’s Town Hall, or Palazzo del Municipio, is on this square.
+I was enchanted by its clock!Also in the same Piazza is the Monument to Francesca Capece, by the sculptor Antonio Bortone.
+As well as belonging to one of Maglie’s ruling families, Francesca was a benefactress of the city, testimony of which is the High School in the Piazza which bears her name.The Colonna della Madonna delle Grazie is one of the symbols of the city of Maglie.
+It stands 15 meters high, and was erected between 1684 and 1687.
+The statue of the Madonna at the top is not as old, however, as the original one was struck by lightning and badly damaged.
+The statue that now stands atop the column was made in 1926, by a sculptor from Maglie, named Luigi De Pascalis.On the base of the column, there are four statues that portray the patron saints of Maglie: San Leonardo, San Nicola, Sant’Oronzo, and Sant’Antonio di Padova.
 While I found the column with its statues to be lovely, for me the real excitement came when I was able to see the original statue — the one struck by lightning, which is now in the nearby Largo Madonna delle Grazie.
 Even in it’s damaged state, or maybe because of the damage, this statue had a powerful effect over me.
 Susan wasn’t feeling well, so I was on my own for dinner.
 I ended up stumbling upon a place called Osteria La Trombettiera.
 This is a small, family run place where is is possible to eat like a king and spend next to nothing.
-I had an antipasto, a main dish of stewed horse meat which was incredibly delicious and tender, dessert, water, a liter of wine, and an amaro — all for under thirty euros.
+I had an antipasto, a main dish of stewed horse meat, which was incredibly delicious and tender, dessert, water, a liter of wine, and an amaro — all for under thirty euros.
 I loved this place!